 The key benefit of using the normal distribution is that Excel’s two normal functions, NORM.DIST and NORM.INV, are both useful and very easy to use.
 PERT provides an estimate for the mean argument, and Statistical PERT creates the required standard deviation needed by those two Excel functions.

 The goal of any estimation effort should be to develop an estimate that is good enough to make a good decision, and that is accurate enough to be within the estimator’s tolerance for error.
 While using the beta distribution may be more accurate than using the normal distribution for modeling asymmetrical uncertainties, that fact alone is not a good reason to discard using the normal distribution.
 For many estimation problems–even involving asymmetrical uncertainties–using the normal distribution leads to a “good enough” estimate that is within the estimator’s tolerance for error.

-That said, on March 1, 2017, a new edition of Statistical PERT was released that uses Excel’s two beta functions, BETA.DIST and BETA.INV.
+That said, on March 1, 2017, I released another edition of Statistical PERT that uses Excel’s two beta functions, BETA.DIST and BETA.INV.
 The Statistical PERT Beta Edition will accurately model skewed probabilities using the beta distribution’s two shape arguments, alpha and beta.

 Statistical PERT uses a different formula than PERT does to find a standard deviation.
 Why?

 Statistical PERT replaces the PERT formula with a different formula that lets the estimator use subjective judgment, intuition, emotion, and/or private knowledge to rationally adjust the standard deviation.
 The SPERT standard deviation formula is: (Max – Min) * RSM, where RSM is the Ratio Scale Modifier that corresponds to the estimator’s subjective judgment about how likely is the most likely outcome.
 The SPERT SD formula better conforms the implied distribution curve to a specific uncertainty.
 You can learn more about this here.